Brad Garrett: Career

 His role on Everybody Loves Raymond won him five Emmy Award nominations, and the 2002, 2003 and 2005 Emmy Awards for Outstanding Supporting Actor in a Comedy Series.

 In 1990, Garrett appeared as a semi-regular panelist on the revival of Match Game.
 On the May 2, 1996, episode of the sitcom Seinfeld, called "The Bottle Deposit", Garrett played a rogue auto mechanic who steals Jerry Seinfeld's car.

-In 2003, he was also nominated for the Emmy Award for Outstanding Lead Actor in a Miniseries or Movie for Gleason.
+In 2003, Garrett was nominated for the Emmy Award for Outstanding Lead Actor in a Miniseries or Movie for Gleason.
 With his Raymond castmates, he won the 2003 Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
 He won the fifth season championship of Celebrity Poker Showdown, and played in the 2005, 2006 and 2007 World Series of Poker.
 Garrett was hoping to do a spin-off with his character Robert Barone from Everybody Loves Raymond when the show ended its nine-year run in 2005, but he withdrew in October 2005 due to inaction from CBS that led to a number of the writers from Raymond leaving and taking other jobs.

 In 2005, Garrett appeared on Broadway playing Murray the Cop in the revival of Neil Simon's The Odd Couple with Nathan Lane and Matthew Broderick.
 He understudied Lane in the role of Oscar Madison, and substituted for him in January 2006, during Lane's illness.
 That same year, he starred in The Pacifier opposite Vin Diesel.
 In 2006, Fox announced they would pick up a new sitcom called 'Til Death starring Garrett in the lead role.
 The plot revolves around a long married couple whose new next door neighbors are a pair of feisty newlyweds.
 Joely Fisher plays Garrett's wife in the series.
 He also appeared onstage on American Idol season six (2007) during judging on week 11, to which Ryan Seacrest said, "And the next person off American Idol is—Brad, you're out."